Northern Academy seeks to:

 Physical, Health, and Life Skills Education

-A unique feature of health education at Northern Academy will be its emphasis on developing students’ knowledge, skills, and habits in order to achieve a healthy body, mind, and spirit.
+A unique feature of health education at Northern Academy is its emphasis on developing students’ knowledge, skills, and habits in order to achieve a healthy body, mind, and spirit.
 Students are encouraged to maintain that sense of well being throughout their lives.
-Students will gain the know-how and ability necessary to create and maintain a safe and healthy environment and learn to manage their personal and community resources as responsible citizens.
+Students are gaining the know-how and ability to create and maintain a safe and healthy environment and learn to manage their personal and community resources as responsible citizens.

 Included in the life skills classes are highway safety and traffic regulations, fire drills, fire/arson prevention, and the dangers of alcohol and drug abuse.
 The importance of conserving natural resources is also taught.

-Through physical education, students in all grade levels will acquire the necessary knowledge and skills to establish and maintain overall fitness.
+Through physical education, students in all grade levels acquire the necessary knowledge and skills to establish and maintain overall fitness.

 Talented and Gifted Students

-At Northern Academy, talented and gifted (TAG) students who master a subject significantly more quickly than their classmates will be exposed to some of the material covered by the next grade.
-For example, math TAG students in Middle School might take the equivalent of a High School-level algebra course.
+At Northern Academy, talented and gifted (TAG) students who master a subject significantly more quickly than their classmates have the opportunity to be exposed to some advanced course material.
+For example, math TAG students in Middle School can take the equivalent of a High School-level algebra course.
 AP courses are provided for TAG students in high school.